Love, Chunibyo & Other Delusions: Characters

 An anime original character.
 She is Rikka's best friend.
 She is a third-year junior high student with a long blonde elastic twintails that often prove to be more of a hindrance than a help.
 Like Rikka, she is extremely delusional and often indulges in fantasy with her.
 Unlike Rikka, she is a superb student who is at the top of her class and has already completed the entire junior-high mathematics curriculum.
 She owns several copies of a spell book which is the remaining evidence of Shinka's delusional days.
 She is often at odds with Shinka, whom she does not believe to be the real Morisummer.
 In the Japanese dub, she often ends her sentences with 'desu', emphasizing it to make it sound more like 'death'.
-She dislikes milk and dairy products, even though she is forced to drink it and grow tall.
+She dislikes dairy products, even though she is forced to drink the milk and grow tall.
 She is aware that her delusions are nothing more than delusions.
 She comes from a very rich family and tends to behave normally around her classmates.
 She later promotes to the high school where Yūta and friends are studying.